 “My parents died when I was very young.”
 She paused, neither face nor voice betraying emotion.
 “My aunt and uncle have cared for me since, even though they already had a child of their own.”

 “I’m sorry.”
-She leaned forward as far as she could so that her fingers could brush those of Miss Zabini.
+Rose leaned forward as far as was possible so that her fingers could brush those of Miss Zabini.
 “I’m glad to hear that it is something your mother excelled at.”

 Miss Zabini patted Rose’s hand to acknowledge her offer of sympathy.
 “It is rather out-of-date, but perhaps Miss Potter will bring it back into fashion.”